daggerok/daggerok.github.io/src/blog/2025/2025-ICT-Mentorship-2025/README.md

 * If we have both Buyside and Sellside, the Market can be in a Holding Pattern (or Time Distortion).
 However, as soon as one of the sides is taken, there will be a lot of volatility, and price may go very quickly to the opposite side
-* When we see a gap like VI (Volume Imbalance), but without wicks, meaning there is a completely empty and non-filled gap, ICT called it Pseudo Gap (PG).
+* When we see a gap like VI (Volume Imbalance), but without wicks, meaning there is a completely empty and non-filled gap, ICT called it Pseudo Gap (PG) or Daily Volume Imbalance Pseudo Gap (Daily VI PG).
 If after Buyside, the price rejected lower through that PG, we should mark its C.E.
 * When C.E. of PD Array is failed, it's a signal that the Market is really wanted to go opposite.
 For example, if price failed to reach SiBi C.E, this means that price is really heavy and will go down
 * Inside day (ID) is when daily high is lower than previous day high, and daily low is lower than previous day low.
 So